Walking into the complex plane to "order" better time integrators: Constructing a higher order time integrator

 Now, consider a complex time stepper that takes 3 complex time steps $w_1 \Delta t, w_2 \Delta t, w_3 \Delta t $ starting from $y_0$ to go to $y_1, y_2, y_3$.
 These steps are are given by:

 One can expand $f(t_n, y_n)$ around $f(t_0,y_0)$ using the multivariate Taylor series.
 Doing so,

-For this three step complex integrator to have 3rd order accuracy, the coefficients of the partial derivatives in Eq \ref{3comptay} should match that of Eq \ref{nonlintay}.
+For this three step complex integrator to have 3rd order accuracy, the coefficients of the partial derivatives in \ref{3comptay} should match that of equation \ref{nonlintay}.
 Equating coefficients, we get this system of nonlinear equations.

-Unfortunately, this system is overconstrained and does not have a solution, implying that we may need more than 3 steps for 3rd order accuracy.
-However, for systems with only real solutions we can take further advantage of the degree of freedom in the imaginary part of the step and find many 3-step paths with 3rd order accuracy.
-If we allow the truncation error at the order of $\Delta t^3$ to be purely imaginary, we can effectively remove the error at the end of the 3 step sequence by taking only the real part of the numerical solution at the end of the complex path.
-Let $y$ be the true solution and $\bar{y}$ be the approximate numerical solution.
+The first three equations are the same as those derived for the linear system equation \ref{nonlinearsystem1}, and the 4th equation arises from the nonlinear terms in the multivariate expansion.
+Unfortunately, this system is overconstrained and does not have a solution, implying that we need more than three steps for 3rd order accuracy.
+However, for systems with only real solutions, we can take further advantage of the degree of freedom in the imaginary part of the step and find many 3-step paths with 3rd order accuracy.
+If we allow the truncation error beyond $O(\Delta t)$ to be purely imaginary, we can remove this imaginary error by taking only the real part of the numerical solution at the end of the 3-step sequence.
+In order to find a 3-step 3rd order path for real-valued differential equations, let us allow the truncation error at the order of $\Delta t^3$ to be purely imaginary, Let $y$ be the true solution and $\bar{y}$ be the approximate numerical solution.
 Then, with our setup, we would have

 where $k$ is real.
 Taking the real part on both sides, we get